You can also study this course:

 What will I study?

 You can choose to specialise in the passenger side of the business or in cargo, freight forwarding, supply chain management, construction logistics and more.
-You’ll also immerse yourself in industry with our skills modules and industrial placement year.
+You’ll also be able to immerse yourself in industry with our skills modules and industrial placement year.

 In your final year, you’ll apply everything you’ve learnt to your dissertation or business project.
 At this point, we’ll challenge you to think strategically and understand how the sector needs to move forward.